digital-ai/github-actions-deploy/README.md

           environmentId: 'Environments/envForAction'
           rollback: 'true'
  ```
-## Example project
+## ⚠️ Important Note

-An example repository using this action : <a href="https://github.com/digital-ai/github-actions-deploy-demo" target="_blank">github-actions-deploy-demo</a>
+During execution, this action creates a temporary directory named **`tmp-dai`** in the working directory.
+This folder is used internally for processing the `deployit-manifest.xml` file.
+If the action is used in multiple steps within the **same job**, the `tmp-dai` folder **will be** deleted and recreated in each step.
+This ensures clean isolation and avoids conflicts between steps.

-## Supported actions
+## 🛠️ Supported actions

 1. **create**
 2. **publish**